glmck13/AskPi/README.md

 chmod +x *.cgi
 ```
 ## Usage
-1. In order to interact with your assitant, open a web browser on your smart phone (or any other client), and navigate to the URL where you installed askpi.
+1. In order to interact with your assistant, open a web browser on your smart phone (or any other client), and navigate to the URL where you installed askpi.
 Screen #1.

 2. Tap on the text box to enter a message.
 A keyboard will appear.
 Screen #2.